Clive’s Gardening Services

 - In the event that CGS has to travel a distance further than 3 miles to pick up or drop off the keys of the property, an additional charge may be added.

 - CGS shall be free from any liabilities (including structural or accidental) when using machinery, except for accidents caused by its improper use.

-- CGS undertakes to make all reasonable endeavours to complete the work within a reasonable timeframe or by a specific date if so agreed.
+- CGS undertakes to make all reasonable endeavors to complete the work within a reasonable timeframe or by a specific date if so agreed.
 However, unforeseen circumstances such as weather may hinder progress, and CGS undertakes to keep the client informed.

 - The client agrees to allow access to recover goods and materials from the client’s property until payment is made in full.